bones-codes/the_colonel/README.md

 To pass commands use the included program: `./rtcmd <command>` or echo: `echo -n <command> >> /proc/colonel`
 To see available commands: `./rtcmd help` or `cat /proc/colonel`

-_Custom /proc file will not be visible on content listing of /proc._
+_Note: Custom /proc file will not be visible on content listing of /proc._

 **Remote:**